Lake Crystal, Minnesota: Town founding and 1800s

 In June 1857, a town named Crystal Lake City was planned out on the southwest shore of Crystal Lake, but it failed to become reality.
 In October 1868, The Valley Railroad, later the Chicago, St. Paul, Minneapolis, & Omaha Railroad, was completed in the area.
 The railroad, after looking for potential locations, choose Lake Crystal for a new station.
 And so Lake Crystal began along the railroad, and was platted by Robinson and Hunt in 1869.

 The railroads' engineer, General Judson W. Bishop of Saint Paul, named the town after nearby Crystal Lake.
 A post office began operation in Lake Crystal in 1869.
 By December 1, 1869, the town had a grain elevator, hotel, schoolhouse, grocery, drugstore, hardware store, two general stores, harness shop, cooper shop, and a doctor's office.
 Lake Crystal was incorporated as a city on February 24, 1870.
 Its first newspaper, The People's Journal, started in March 1870.

-The period between 1870 and 1895 is generally known as the “Wheat Era”; most local farmers used nearly all their cropland for wheat.
+The period between 1870 and 1895 is generally known as the “Wheat Era” because most local farmers used nearly all their cropland for wheat.
 Lake Crystal's economy was adversely affected by the grasshopper invasion of 1873, when millions of grasshoppers devoured all the crops.
 The plague lasted until June 1877, when the grasshoppers fled.
 It took years to recover; only in 1882 were good quantities of wheat again marketed at the local grain elevator.

 In 1879, the Elmore railroad line was completed, with Lake Crystal as a junction between this line and the old main line.
 This rail line connected Lake Crystal to Garden City, Vernon Center, Amboy, Winnebago, Blue Earth, and Elmore.
 No fewer than 23 trains passed through town each day.
 In 1882, land was purchased from the railway for $100 and a new, two-story brick schoolhouse was built.
 This building was added onto in 1895 and 1905 and demolished in 1972.

 In 1885, a 16-man volunteer fire department was founded to combat several outbreaks of fire in the area.
 On September 20, 1887, a fire broke out at 3AM in the town's business block.
 A man was seen pouring gasoline throughout one of the buildings, then lighting it.
 Within a few hours the fire was under control; it was extinguished with the help of Mankato's Fire Department.
 This fire damaged and destroyed about seven buildings.
 Also in 1887, All Angels Episcopal Church was built on the corner of Main and Howard Streets; it was torn down in 1964.
 In 1890 the United Methodist Church was built on the corner of Humphrey and Crystal Streets.
 In 1893 the Lake Crystal Boat Club built a boat pavilion at modern-day Robinson Park.
 The Boat Club also launched a steamship, the New Era, which is believed to have sunk near the lake's south shore.

 Norwegian Lutherans built a church on the corner of Anna and Shepherd Streets in 1893, later renamed Zion Lutheran.
 In 1894, the Graif Brothers Flour Mill was built, which marketed flour to Iowa, Wisconsin, Illinois, and Glasgow, Scotland.
 By 1895 Lake Crystal had over 1,100 residents.
 In 1896, Catholics built their first church, on Humphrey Street.
 In 1898, space was made for a new electric light plant between the Graif Flour Mill main building and engine room.
 Power-line poles also arrived and were installed along 16 streets.
 Lake Crystal received electricity in December 1898.
 The Welsh Calvinistic Methodist Church was constructed in 1899 on the corner of Prince and Crystal Streets.